Metroland Media Group: Newspapers

+Until 2023, it published over 80 local and community newspapers total.
+With the exception of the aforementioned daily papers, they are all now online-only.

+Metroland newspapers Ancaster News, Dundas Star News, Hamilton Mountain News, and Stoney Creek News were available through HamiltonNews.com, which was merged into TheSpec.com by 2022.
+The Sachem was also merged into TheSpec.com.
+Earlier newspaper titles included Flamborough Review and Glanbrook Gazette.

+Kawartha Lakes This Week and Peterborough This Week were merged into The Peterborough Examiner.

 Magazines

 Metroland publishes dozens of magazines and specialty product titles.
 The general areas of interest these magazines focus on include lifestyle, leisure, parenting and transportation themes.

 Consumer marketing

 Digital marketing production

 Expansion into customer fulfilment led to creation of a Metroland Digital division in 2008 to provide SMBs (small-to-medium businesses) with full-service online marketing capabilities such as fully custom websites, e-commerce websites, paid search (like Google Adwords), search engine optimization (SEO) as well as social media marketing and display advertising.

 Consumer shows

 Metroland produces consumer shows in Toronto for specialty audiences for Metroland Media Group publications.
 Metroland produces several consumer shows and exhibitions including the Toronto Golf & Travel Show, the National Bridal Show, the Forever Young Lifestyle Show, the City Parent Family Show and numerous local area shows.

 Competition

 Other large media and publishing companies in the area are also engaged in convergence of their printing and digital activities, and constitute the primary market competition for Metroland in the region.
-Among these are Rogers Media, Transcontinental Media, and Quebecor.
+Among these are Rogers Media, Transcontinental Media, Quebecor and The AdMill Group.